THEGOLDENPRO/anime-girls-and-computers/README.md

 5. **Quality:** Images MUST be at least 1080p or over in resolution; please upscale your assets if necessary.
 We are glad to help, open an issue if you need any.

-6. **Size:** Please try and keep your image below 10MB but do not exceed 20MB.
+6. **Size:** Please try and keep your image below 5MB but **do not** exceed 10MB.
 We will question or even decline pull requests if images are too large.

 7. **Allowed Formats:** PNG, JPEG / JPG, WEBP and GIF.
 Open an issue if you think we should allow a specific format.